-(iii) Mr Yong Yean Chau and Mr Ng Sey Ming, who are retiring by rotation at the AGM pursuant to Article 91 of the Company's Constitution, have expressed their intention to retire at the AGM and will not be seeking re-election.
+- (i) The Director's Fee of \$\$14,425, if approved, will be paid to Mr Tan Eng Ann for the period 1 April 2017 to 26 July 2017. - (ii) Mr Tan Eng Ann, who is retiring by rotation at the AGM pursuant to Article 91 of the Company's Constitution, has expressed his intention to retire at the AGM and will not be seeking re-election.

-Mr Yong, a Lead Independent Director, will retire from the Board of Directors at the conclusion of the AGM and will concurrently cease to be the Chairman of the Audit Committee and Member of the Remuneration and Nominating Committees.
+Mr Tan Eng Ann, a Lead Independent Director, will retire from the Board of Directors at the conclusion of the AGM on 26 July 2017 and will concurrently cease to be the Chairman of the Audit Committee and Member of the Remuneration and Nominating Committees.